KI-CISWG/MVCR/mvcr-0.7.md

 (Note: At the moment 1-Aug-2015 It is out of sync with this v0.7 of the specification, when it is in sync it should be pated here)

 # References and Further Reading
+[AQ: The References section will need to be restructured to link to specific citation points in the text.
+Should that be done for 0.7 or at a later version of the draft?]

 The MVCR is written with reference to terminology found in:
 * ISO/IEC 29100	Information technology – Security techniques – Privacy framework
 * ISO/IEC 29115	Information technology – Security techniques – Entity Authentication Assurance